plfa/plfa.github.io/src/plfa/Lambda.lagda.md

 `here` and `there` for the element-of relation `_∈_` on lists.
-Constructor `S` takes an additional parameter, which ensures that when we look up a variable that it is not _shadowed_ by another variable with the same name earlier in the list.
+Constructor `S` takes an additional parameter, which ensures that when we look up a variable that it is not _shadowed_ by another variable with the same name to its left in the list.

 ### Typing judgment